bigdataprocessor/bigdataprocessor2/README.md

 ## Detailed information

-**BigDataProcessor2** is an [ImageJ](https://imagej.net) plugin designed for inspection, manipulation and conversion of big data image formats flawlessly even on a basic laptop or a computer.
+**BigDataProcessor2 (BDP2)**  is an [ImageJ](https://imagej.net) plugin designed for inspection, manipulation and conversion of big data image formats even on a basic laptop or a computer.

+BigDataProcessor2 is based on [BigDataViewer](https://imagej.net/BigDataViewer) for rendering and the [ImgLib2](https://imagej.net/ImgLib2) library for image processing.

-The plugin implements a [Lazy Loading design pattern](https://en.wikipedia.org/wiki/Lazy_loading) to seamlessly render Terabyte sized big data image data produced by light-sheet and electron microscopy, without bothering the RAM capacity.
+BigDataProcessor2 implements a [Lazy Loading design pattern](https://en.wikipedia.org/wiki/Lazy_loading) to render Terabyte sized big data image data produced by light-sheet and electron microscopy, also on laptops with limited RAM.

-The plugin facilitates loading & re-saving of TIF, HDF5 and Imaris HDF5 formats meanwhile allowing the user to shear, crop or bin. *(check out the User Documentation section below to explore what more you can do!)*
+The plugin facilitates loading & saving of TIFF, HDF5 and Imaris file formats meanwhile allowing the user to shear, crop or bin. *(check out the User Documentation section below to explore what more you can do!)*

 The plugin also encloses **BigDataTracker**, an object tracker tool for the big data images and also allowing to view and save just the tracked regions.
-The BigDataProcessor2 harnesses the power of the popular [BigDataViewer](https://imagej.net/BigDataViewer) to render and [ImgLib2](https://imagej.net/ImgLib2) library for image processing towards an efficient plugin software suitable for everyday use for all microscopy practitioners.

 ## History
-The BigDataProcessor2 is a new revamped version of the popular **BigDataTools**, a.k.a [BigDataProcessor](https://github.com/embl-cba/fiji-plugin-bigDataProcessor).
-The BigDataProcessor2 is developed almost from scratch using ImgLib2 framework while preserving crux the BigDataTools.
+The BigDataProcessor2 is a new version of the **BigDataTools** plugin, a.k.a [BigDataProcessor](https://github.com/embl-cba/fiji-plugin-bigDataProcessor).
+BigDataProcessor2 is developed almost from scratch using the ImgLib2 framework.
-The new plugin uses Big Data Viewer for flexible and efficient rendering however the backward compatibility with ImageJ1 viewer is a work in progress!
-Keep Posted!

 ## Supported Formats